 I find great solace and wisdom in the works of American Buddhist teacher and nun Pema Chodron.
 She has helped me understand many of the paradoxes central to being human.
 For example the way we create pressure in ourselves through not valuing or respecting ourselves properly.
 That leads to envy – wanting what another has, perhaps their position in life, their intelligence, their wit, their skills or their looks, and also to undermining other people.

 When we feel lesser, we also want others to experience that too which leads to undermining them when we get the opportunity.
-In New Zealand a familiar expression of that is the “clobbering machine”, a phenomena also called the “tall poppy syndrome”, whereby anybody who shines in their particular field is clobbered or cut down to the same size as everybody else.
+In New Zealand a familiar expression of that is the “clobbering machine”, a phenomena also called the “tall poppy syndrome”, whereby anybody who shines in their particular field is clobbered or cut down to become the same size as everybody else.

 On the other side of not valuing ourselves is being too full of ourselves or too self important.
 That also creates problems.
 The more we become consumed with ourselves, the less room we have to see anybody else and their needs clearly.
-That in turn leads to thinking our needs are more urgent, more legitmate than anyone else’s.
+That in turn leads to thinking our needs are more urgent, more legitimate than anyone else’s.
 Both positions cause unhappiness.
 Pema Chodron teaches that we are not as important as we think we are, that the ego creates problems and that the only certainty is change.

 None of us is perfect.
 We all stuff up!